-- Chickens would be allowed as a permitted use in residential districts and not as a special use - Properties must be more than three-quarters (3/4) of an acre in size.
-There was previously no minimum lot size. - Chickens must be kept at all times in an enclosure only in the rear yard.
+- Chickens would be allowed as a permitted use in residential districts and not as a special use. - Chickens must be kept at all times in an enclosure only in the rear yard.
 Two options are available for the enclosure: 1) A permanent structure constructed consistent with a plan that is approved by the Code Enforcement Officer.
 The prior regulations required a recommendation by the Planning and Zoning Commission and approval from the City Council; and 2) In lieu of a permanent enclosure, wire or other materials can be used for the coop if there is a six-foot high opaque fence that entirely encloses the rear yard subject to the approval by the Code Enforcement Officer.
-The enclosure must not be visible from the street on which the house faces.

-All enclosures housing chickens shall not be located closer than 15 feet from any side or rear property line and 25 feet from any residential structure on an adjacent lot.
+The enclosure must not be visible from the street on which the house faces. - All enclosures housing chickens shall not be located closer than 15 feet from any side or rear property line and 25 feet from any residential structure on an adjacent lot.
 The prior regulations had a minimum side and rear setback of 10 feet.

-Staff feels that establishing a minimum lot size would allow for a gradual allowance of residential chickens within the city limits.
-Approximately 9.8% of all residential-zoned lots have a lot size of more than three-quarters of an acre, which reduces the number of properties that would meet that eligibility criteria.
 Chickens would be allowed as a permitted use if each of the regulations were initially met and there were no subsequent code violations that could invalidate the annual permit.
 Urban poultry ordinances have been relatively common throughout the country and chickens can be regularly found in high-density cities.
 Staff feels that this would be embraced by a small minority of residents and can be a positive for the community as long as the proper regulations are established.